omerfdasar/omerfdasar/README.md

 💻 I'm a full stack web developer

-🔭 I’m currently working on various projects about Django and React
+🔭 I’m currently working on various projects about Next and Spring

-🌱 I’m currently learning Django
+🌱 I’m currently learning Java

-👯 I’m looking to collaborate on reactjs projects
+👯 I’m looking to collaborate on full stack projects

 🌱 I’m addicted to learning and growing every day